fingerprintjs/fingerprint-pro-segment-source-function/contributing.md

 For proposing changes, use the standard [pull request approach](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 We recommend to discuss fixes or new functionality in the Issues, first.
 Create pull requests into `main` branch.

 ### How to build
-After cloning the repo, run `yarn install` to install packages.
+After cloning the repo, run `pnpm install` to install packages.

-Run `yarn build` for creating a build in `dist` folder.
+Run `pnpm build` for creating a build in `dist` folder.
 After building, the `dist/fingerprint-pro-segment-source-function.js` file is created.
 This file is also used as the release artifact on GitHub.

 ### Structure